Courvix-Network/OpenVPN-DDoS-Protection/README.md

 ![Session ID](https://i.imgur.com/2cEsdyR.png)

  The next part of the packet contains an 8 byte long session ID.
-We can't do much checking with this because it is a random long number, so we'll be skipping over it.
+This is a random value used to identify the TLS session, and because it is a random value we can't do much with this.
+It will not be included as en evaluated field for this guide.

 ## HMAC

 ![HMAC](https://i.imgur.com/UXys8dO.png)

-The next part is a 20 byte long HMAC which is essentially an authentication code OpenVPN takes and does something with based on the private key on the server.
-Again, we can't do much with this so we'll be skipping over it.
+The next part is a 20 (or sometimes 16) byte long value.
+This field contains the HMAC signature of the encapsulation header and will differ between all clients, so this isn't worth evaluating for this guide.

 ## Message ID

 ![Message ID](https://i.imgur.com/8cesMCu.png)

-Next we have a 4 byte long packet ID starting at offset 37 and is an incremental number identifying the packet sequence.
+Next we have a 4 byte long message ID starting at offset 37 and is an incremental number identifying the packet sequence and is primarily used for replay protection within OpenVPN.
 For example, the first packet sent by the client (such as P_CONTROL_HARD_RESET_CLIENT_V2) will have a message ID of 1.
 This is helpful, because now we know every new packet must contain a 0x01 at the location of the message ID field inside the packet.
-Since it is 4 bytes long, the packet ID will be preceeded by a bunch of 0 bytes.
+Since it is 4 bytes long and we're dealing with new connection packets only, the message ID will be preceeded by a number of 0 bytes.
 Our message ID is 0x00000001.
 This puts our BPF rule at udp[8]=0x38 and udp[37:4]=0x00000001.

 ## Timestamp